 Church Capital Campaigns Are Biblical!

-I get excited when people challenge the concept of a capital campaign because they don’t see the term in the scriptures.
+I get excited when people challenge the concept of a church capital campaign because they don’t see the term in the Scriptures.
 It presents a wonderful teaching opportunity on a topic that is very dear to God, the stewardship of our money.
-Over the years, I have heard people say many times that they “don’t see capital campaigns in scripture”.
-While it is true the words “church capital campaign” do not appear in scripture, in these circumstances I am quick to remind people know that the word “trinity” does not appear anywhere in the scriptures, yet it is a fundamental doctrine of Christianity.
+Over the years, I have heard people say many times that they “don’t see capital campaigns in Scripture”.
+While it is true the words “church capital campaign” do not appear in Scripture, I am quick to remind people that the word “trinity” does not appear anywhere in the Scriptures, yet it is a fundamental doctrine of Christianity.

-The bible provides us with a wonderful scriptural basis and examples for a church capital campaign.
+The Bible provides us with wonderful examples that offer a sound basis for a church capital campaign.
 In fact, in the Abundant Giving program, we provide a presentation entitled, From the Tabernacle to the Temple to Today that illustrates this.

 (The following is an excerpt from the presentation “From the Tabernacle to the Temple to Today” which is one of the many resources available on the Abundant Giving Training & Resource Client Resource Site)